Chapter 2 Hosting Concepts

 2.1 Domains and Networking

-To access a Shiny application, it begins with a URL, or universal resource locator, like: https://h10y.github.io/faithful/.
+To access a Shiny application, it begins with a URL, or universal resource locator, like: https://h10y.github.io/faithful/ as seen in Figure 2.1.

 Finally, there is the path part which is /faithful/.
 The path lets you specify what resource you want from the server.